urs-santoshh/fake_store_api/README.md

 If you prefer to use the default SQLite database included with the project, follow these steps:

 1. Open the base.py file in the fakestore app settings directory.
-2. Uncomment the default SQLite database settings by removing the comment (#) in front of the following lines and comment the Myswl database settings:
+2. Uncomment the default SQLite database settings by removing the comment (#) in front of the following lines and comment the MySql database settings:

    ```bash
        DATABASES = {